Parham-Ahmadpanah/6DOF_Skeleton_Pybullet/README.md

-An environment is built for a 6 degree of freedom Skeleton and you can use this env to make your own models or train a RL controller for your model.
+I built an environment with pybullet for a 6 degree of freedom Skeleton and you can use this env to make your own models or train a RL controller for your model.
 You can design any robot with any shape for any application, just follow the instructions please.

 <img src="Data/Env.png" alt="drawing" width="250"/>